How do credit cards for students work?

-Normally, student loans are not subject to a credit check.
-The Student Loans Company, the non-profit organisation that operates the service, doesn’t base its decision on income or credit ratings.
-This is also the case if you’re an older student taking out an Advanced Learner Loan.
+Student loans aren’t normally subject to a credit check.
+The non-profit organisation that operates the service is called The Student Loans Company, and it doesn’t base its decision on income or credit ratings.
+This is also true if you’re an older student taking out an Advanced Learner Loan.

 Can I pay student loans with a credit card?

-You can make repayments toward your student loan with a credit card, but it’s not a very good way of paying it back – to begin with, there’s a 1.5% surcharge for doing it.
-In general, it’s better to pay normally, with money you own or with a debit card, rather than with credit.
+You can make repayments toward your student loan with a credit card, but it’s not a very good way of paying it back.
+That’s partly because there’s a 1.5% surcharge for doing it.
+In general, it’s better to pay normally, using money you already own or with a debit card rather than with credit.

 Which student credit card should I get?

-This depends on your circumstances and how you’ll be using it.
-Take the time to research and compare a few different options from the major banks, paying attention to the APRs and any penalty clauses.
-It’s a good idea to go with a name you trust, too – not all credit cards have your best interests in mind!
+This depends on your situation and how you’ll be using the card.
+Take the time to research and compare a few different options from the major banks and pay special attention to the APRs and any penalty clauses.
+It’s also a good idea to go with a lender you trust, because not all credit card providers have your best interests in mind.

 Can I withdraw cash using my student credit card?

-Yes, but most cards will charge you, and you'll likely have to pay a higher rate of interest for withdrawing cash – make sure you check the terms and conditions to find out how much this is likely to cost overall.
-In general, it should be avoided, since you’re withdrawing money you don’t really have (and paying extra for the privilege!).
+Yes, but most cards will charge you, and you'll probably have to pay a higher rate of interest for withdrawing cash.
+Always make sure you check the terms and conditions of your credit card to find out how much this is likely to cost overall.
+In general, it’s best to avoid using your credit card to get cash because you’ll be withdrawing money you don’t really have (and you’ll be paying extra for the privilege).